 Mouth sores and ulcers can be painful.
 Keep your mouth and teeth clean; drink plenty of fluids; avoid acidic foods such as oranges, lemons, and grapefruits; chew gum to keep the mouth moist and tell your doctor or nurse if you have ulcers.

 Contact your advice line if you have diarrhea, such as if you've had 4 or more loose watery poos (stools) in 24 hours.
 Or if you can't drink to replace the lost fluid.
 Or if it carries on for more than 3 days.

 Your doctor may give you anti-diarrhea medicine to take home with you after treatment.
-Eat less fiber, avoid raw fruits, fruit juice, cereals, and vegetables, and drink plenty to replace the fluid lost.
+Eat less fibre, avoid raw fruits, fruit juice, cereals, and vegetables, and drink plenty to replace the fluid lost.

 (l) Numbness and tingling in fingers or toes:-

 This is often temporary and can improve after you finish treatment.
 Tell your doctor if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.

 If you are unable to walk or do fiddly tasks such as doing up buttons, it is important to let your doctor or nurse know.

 (m) Low blood pressure:-